lancegosu/SpotOn/README.md

 # SpotOn - Place Search and Question Answering

-SpotOn is a Django web application that allows users to search for places using the Google Places API and utilizes the selected place's reviews to answer questions through the ChatGPT API.
+SpotOn is a Django web application that integrates Google Places API for searching places and ChatGPT API for generating answers based on the selected place reviews.

 ## Table of Contents